rikedyp/APLWorkshop/course/plan.md

 1. Understand empty array jokes

 #### Success Criteria
-1. Determine the shape of the result of some expressions using only the shape of the arguments
 1. Solve problems using `⍴` and summation using axis or rank
 1. Summarise data along different dimensions using the rank operator